hwang2006/gpt-oss-with-vllm-on-supercomputer/README.md

 Before you start the **Quickstart**, please ensure:

 - You have access to an **HPC GPU cluster running the SLURM workload manager** (for example, the **KISTI Neuron GPU Cluster**).
 - **Conda is installed** in your account.
-If you’re on KISTI Neuron, follow the Conda setup here:
+If you’re on HPC Clusters like the KISTI Neuron, follow the Conda setup here:
   <https://github.com/hwang2006/gpt-oss-with-ollama-on-supercomputing?tab=readme-ov-file#installing-conda>

 ---